-- Increase of \$5,137 in external clinical development expenses related primarily to an expansion of studies of our asfotase alfa and cPMP programs, offset by a decrease in costs related to eculizumab clinical studies (see table below). - Increase of \$7,256 in external product development expenses related primarily the production and development of asfotase alfa for clinical trials, as well as manufacturing costs related to our other product development programs. - Increase of \$3,378 in discovery research expenses primarily related to the upfront payment on the license agreement entered into in the first quarter of 2013. - Increase of \$19,212 in R&D payroll and benefit expense related primarily to the continued global expansion of staff supporting our increasing number of clinical and development programs.
+- Increase of \$12,422 in external clinical development expenses related primarily to an expansion of studies within our eculizumab programs and additional clinical costs associated with our asfotase alfa program (see table below). - Decrease of \$10,556 in external product development expenses related primarily to a decrease in costs associated with the production of asfotase alfa for clinical trials. - Increase of \$100,176 in discovery research expenses primarily related to the upfront payment of \$100,000 on the license agreement entered into with Moderna Therapeutics, Inc. in the first quarter of 2014. - Increase of \$13,301 in R&D payroll and benefit expense related primarily to global expansion of staff supporting our increasing number of clinical and development programs.